 Exclusive Equity Option Agreements.
 Each of the Tianying Jiuzhou and Fenghuang Ronghe, their respective shareholders and Fenghuang On-line have entered into an exclusive equity option agreement, or equity option agreement, pursuant to which Fenghuang On-line has an irrevocable, unconditional and exclusive option to purchase, or to designate other persons to purchase from the shareholders, to the extent permitted by applicable PRC laws, rules and regulations, all of the equity interest in the VIEs.
 Fenghuang On-line may acquire all of the equity interest in the relevant affiliated entity through one purchase or a series of purchases, the timing, manner and frequency of which are in Fenghuang On-line's discretion.
 The purchase price for the entire equity interest is to be calculated based on the paid-up amount of the relevant equity interest or the minimum price permitted by applicable PRC laws, rules and regulations.
-In addition, the amount borrowed by the respective shareholders from Fenghuang On-line for making the capital contributions to the relevant VIEs under the loan agreements, as described in "-Loan Agreements," shall offset the purchase price paid for any transfer of equity interest from the respective shareholders to Fenghuang On-line or be immediately repaid by such shareholders in accordance with the terms of the loan agreement.
+In addition, the amount borrowed by the respective shareholders from Fenghuang On-line for making the capital contributions to the relevant VIEs under the loan agreements, as described in "-Loan Agreements," shall offset the purchase price paid for any transfer of equity interest from the respective shareholders in accordance with the terms of the loan agreement.